ndea/notifyor/README.md

  - **ssh-user** Provide the ssh user for your remote server.
 (Please use ssh keys so that you just have to provide the *ssh-host*. -> Security reasons)
  - **tunnel-port** The tunnel port on which ssh will establish the connection.
 (Default is 2000)
  - **redis-port** The port of your redis server (Default is 6379)
+ - **channel** Listen on another channel.
+Every message received on this channel will be displayed in a growl notification.
+(Default is notifyor)

 **If you dont provide a ssh host notifyor will subscribe from your local redis and display them.**